One big order, thousands of small ones, seen behind oil tumble

 The Commodity Futures Trading Commission (CFTC) is looking into the drop and is collaborating with the UK's Financial Services Authority (FSA), which has oversight of ICE's Brent market, a source said.
 It is customary for the CFTC to review irregular trading, but it rarely comments on those enquiries.

-CME Group Inc (CME.O) said it was a "coordinated selloff" not caused by any technical failures.
+CME Group Inc said it was a "coordinated selloff" not caused by any technical failures.

 ICE declined to comment on whether it saw any unusually big orders placed during the period, but said: "Following rumors regarding the SPR, volume was widely distributed and oil prices declined over a period of time.
 Circuit breakers were not triggered and markets were orderly."